Online Community Shares What Their Mothers Told Them In Their Teenage Years, Only To Later Discover That They Were Jealous

 [deleted]

 Self-compassion plays a crucial role in how individuals cope with negative familial messages.
-Research by Dr. Kristin Neff suggests that self-compassion—treating oneself with kindness during times of difficulty—can significantly mitigate the emotional fallout from negative parental interactions.
-In her studies, individuals who practiced self-compassion reported lower levels of anxiety and depression, even when faced with critical remarks from parents.
+Self-compassion, treating oneself with kindness during times of difficulty, can significantly mitigate the emotional fallout from negative parental interactions.
+Individuals who practiced self-compassion reported lower levels of anxiety and depression, even when faced with critical remarks from parents.
 This indicates that cultivating self-compassion can provide a buffer against the internalization of hurtful comments, allowing individuals to thrive despite their mothers' negative influences.

 A Cruel Thing to Say to Someone